Cheeheng03/AIGuardian/README.md

 - Personal Integrity is Protected: Deepfake detection allows individuals to safeguard their reputation through tagging manipulated images in real-time.

-- Sybil Resistance: World ID verification prevents Sybil attacks, where a user creates multiple fake identities.
-This ensures that a single verified individual cannot create multiple accounts to upload misleading content.

 - Transparency is Guaranteed: Once deepfake or originality checks are performed, the results are stored immutably on the blockchain, providing an unalterable record.

 - Cross-Chain Compatibility: The toolkit operates across and supports all EVM blockchains, making it scalable and applicable to a wide array of social media platforms.